qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Neighbors layer**
      - ``NEIGHBORS``
      - [vector: table]
+     - A 1–N relational table, meaning that one gap can be associated with multiple neighboring polygons.
-     - The output table contains the following fields:
+       The output table contains the following fields:

        - ``gc_errorid``: the ID of the gap.
-       - ``UNIQUE_ID`` field: the unique ID of the input feature that is a neighbor of the gap.
+       - ``UNIQUE_ID`` field: the unique ID of an input feature that is a neighbor of the gap.
    * - **Gap errors**
      - ``ERRORS``
      - [vector: point]